Frequently Asked Questions

 How can I find a Financial Peace University (FPU) course in my area?

-You can see upcoming courses in your area by clicking “See available courses in your area” on the Financial Peace University product page.↑ Top
+You can search for groups in your area on the Financial Peace University page.↑ Top

 What do I do when I’m “upside-down” on my vehicle?

 If you are “upside-down” on your vehicle and can't pay it off within 18 months, then sell it yourself.
 List it at your loan amount.
 If there are no bites, then knock off a couple hundred.
 Continue to pay it down as you sell it.
 Do not go any lower than the Kelly Blue Book value.